matthewl/MarkcaseOld/README.md

 - An owner can reset their password
 - Tags can be sorted by frequency or name
 - Tag bundles can be shared or hidden
+- RSS feeds (falls in line with the public site setting, so is only enabled when the site is public)
+- Sitemap (again falls in line with the public site setting, only enabled when the site is public)
+- Starred bookmarks
+- Tag collection heading to show the selected tag and the number in the collection

 Looking a little further ahead, here's what I have in plan for the long term: